zetaalphavector/RAGElo/README.md

     prompt=prompt, # your custom prompt
-    query_placeholder="q", # the placeholder for the query in the prompt document_placeholder="d", # the placeholder for the document in the prompt scoring_keys_retrieval_evaluator=["relevance", "recency", "truthfulness", "reasoning"], # Which keys to extract from the answer answer_format_retrieval_evaluator="multi_field_json", # The format of the answer.
-In this case, a JSON object with multiple fields
+    query_placeholder="q", # the placeholder for the query in the prompt document_placeholder="d", # the placeholder for the document in the prompt llm_answer_format=response_format, # The format of the answer.
+Can be either `text`, if you expect plain text to be returned, `JSON` if the answer should be in JSON format, or `structured`, if you provide a Pydantic BaseModel as the response_schema. llm_response_schema=response_schema, # The response schema for the LLM.
+Required if the llm_answer_format is structured and recommended for JSON.
 )

-raw_answer, answer = evaluator.evaluate(
+result = evaluator.evaluate(
     query="What is the capital of Brazil?", # The user query document="Rio de Janeiro is the capital of Brazil.", # The retrieved document query_metadata={"today_date": "08-04-2024"}, # Some metadata for the query